grafeas/kritis/docs/signer.md

 # Kritis Signer

-Kritis Signer is a command-line tool that creates attestations.
-These attestations can be used for Kritis and Binary Authorization deployment enforcement.
+Kritis Signer is a command-line tool that creates attestations for a container image.
+These attestations can be used for Kritis and Binary Authorization deployment enforcement when you attempt to deploy the container image.

-The tool can create attestations directly or conditionally, checking policy conformance based on Vulnerability scanning results from Google Cloud Container Analysis.

-It can be run either locally or as part of a continuous integration (CI) pipeline.

-Currently, the tool supports vulnerability-based policy check, using [vulnerability scanning](https://cloud.google.com/container-registry/docs/vulnerability-scanning), a feature of [Google Container Analysis](https://cloud.google.com/container-registry/docs/container-analysis) that returns a list of vulnerabilities associated with a container image.
-Kritis Signer then creates an attestation and stores it in Google Container Analysis data store.
+Kritis Signer can create attestations based on identified software vulnerabilities in your container images.
+To scan for vulnerabilities, your container image has to be uploaded to [Google Container Registry](https://cloud.google.com/container-registry) where [Google Container Analysis](https://cloud.google.com/container-registry/docs/container-analysis) performs [vulnerability scanning](https://cloud.google.com/container-registry/docs/vulnerability-scanning) and produces a vulnerability result for your container image.
+Kritis Signer then checks the vulnerability result against your vulnerability policy.
+If the vulnerability result complies with your policy, then Kritis Signer creates the attestation and stores it in the Container Analysis data store.

+The tool can be run either locally or as part of a continuous integration (CI) pipeline.

 Support for other type of checks (e.g., base-image check), other vulnerability sources and attestation storage are underway.

 This doc provides: